Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 5. ***[Tools](#tools):*** Software that will be used in the initial "simple prototype" phase, plus some possible tools for future directions.

-7. ***[Demo: Continuous Feedback Development](#demo-continuous-feedback-development):*** Demo with live development project (will have basic framework in place, then do some coding to illustrate one important concept in more detail, e.g., Test Driven Development)
+7. ***[Demo: Correct and Bulletproof](#demo-correct-and-bulletproof):*** Demo with live development project (will have basic framework in place, then do some coding to illustrate the "Critical Development Techniques".

 8. ***[Where to go from here?](#where-to-from-here):*** What might a next step be?
 Do it in another presentation?